giles200619/viola/README.md

 cd preprocess/
 python redwood_open3d_m2f.py --data_path <path to viola_sample/redwood/loft_short> --open3d_path <path to open3d> --m2f_path ./mask2former --skip_every_n_frames 15
 ```
 Not that this preprocessing can take some time, to speed up, one can optionally pass in the key `--no_aug` to disable image augmentation before semantic segmentation.
-In addition, increaseing `--skip_every_n_frames` can reduce the number of key frames.
+In addition, increasing `--skip_every_n_frames` can reduce the number of key frames.
 However, these could hurt the semantic segmentation performance.<br />
 After preprosseing, run:<br />
 ```
 cd ..